 The only way you can effectively co-parent with your ex is if you learn to accept your ex’s strengths and weaknesses.
 You simply won’t be a good co-parent if you’re constantly seething about your ex.
 This may seem insurmountable since those weaknesses are probably the very things that drove you out of the marriage.

-But here’s the cool thing: you’re not married anymore.
+But here’s the good news: you’re not married anymore.
 You don’t have to agree with your spouse – you just have to accept them.
 There’s a huge difference, and it’s in the difference between agreement and acceptance that we can find the key to co-parenting.

 3. Agree on some basic values